 You can provide links to a professional online profile or personal webpage only if you think it'll bolster your overall profile.
 Providing a link to a LinkedIn profile that was updated many months ago will not benefit anyone.

 Whatever you include, do remember that it's going to count.
 You can skip this if you think there's the slightest chance that it might backfire.

-You can definitely include links to articles or papers that have been published, or other such distinctions.
+You can include links to articles or papers that have been published or other such distinctions.

-Email Address : Do not use current work email address.
+Avoid Using Unprofessional Email ID: Do not use a current work email address.
 Do not use a casual or silly email address.
 Use a provider that makes you look savvy and professional.

-Phone Number: Add a country and area code.
+Don’t Use Someone Else’s Phone Number: Avoid providing someone else's phone number.
+Make sure the phone number you are providing is active.
+Add a country and area code.
 Check your voicemail message.
 Do not personalize your caller tone.

-Date of Birth: It is a quick way to show the employer you are legal for certain jobs.
+Date of Birth: It is not mandatory to include the date of birth in the resume.
+But it is a quick way to show the employer you are legal for specific jobs.

 HIRATION PROTIP: In the US, for instance, it's forbidden to add personal details like age, sex, date of birth, etc., to avoid bias in the shortlisting process.
 On the flip side, countries in the Mideast, for instance, also ask for passport details.
 Check the norms for your country or industry before you include these details.

 With that, we have come to the end of this blog.
 Now, let us revisit some of the key takeaways from this blog:

 - You don't need to include your full address in your resume.
 Only add, if it can influence the decision-making process